Posts Tagged With: tortillas

 1 teaspoon salt

-2 tablespoons mint, spearmint, or cilantro
+2 tablespoons fresh mint, spearmint, or cilantro

 SPECIAL UTENSIL